Canadian PM Carney calls snap election, says Trump wants to break Canada

 The comments showed the extent to which relations between the US and Canada, two long-time allies and major trading partners, have deteriorated since Trump imposed tariffs on Canada and threatened to annex it as the 51st state.

-Although the next election was not due until Oct 20, Carney is hoping to capitalize on a remarkable recovery by his Liberal Party in the polls since January, when Trump began threatening Canada and former Prime Minister Justin Trudeau announced his resignation.
+Although the next election was not due until Oct 20, Carney is hoping to capitalise on a remarkable recovery by his Liberal Party in the polls since January, when Trump began threatening Canada and former prime minister Justin Trudeau announced his resignation.

 Upon being sworn in as prime minister on Mar 14, Carney had said he could work with and respected Trump.
 On Sunday, however, he took a more combative approach.